wazo-platform/wazo-doc/source/system/wazo-dird/stock_plugins.rst

 Purpose: search using a web service that returns CSV formatted results.

-Given the following configuration, *xivo-dird* would call "https://example.com:8000/ws-phonebook?firstname=alice&lastname=alice" for a lookup for the term "alice".
+Given the following configuration, *wazo-dird* would call "https://example.com:8000/ws-phonebook?firstname=alice&lastname=alice" for a lookup for the term "alice".